 Businesses regularly inquire about partnerering with Skyworks Marketing on a 100% or partial Pay-for-Performance (P4P) basis for leads or sales.

 A number of variables are evaluated to determine the potential for a win-win partnership with such inquiries.
-One aspect that can work against a business seeking such a partnership is having a low priced product or service, especially without a productive upsell or continuity sale opportunity.
+One aspect that can work against a business seeking such a partnership is having a low-priced product or service, especially without a profitable upsell or continuity sale opportunity.
 You see, even with a high margin, particularly in a competitive market, such as weight loss, health, finance and insurance (as well as many others), there is not enough mutual opportunity.

-For example, a product that costs less than $20.00, even if it has a 90% profit margin, is not going to make enough profit, after the media buying and labor, to make an attractive partnership — at least from our perspective.
+For example, a product that costs less than $20.00, even if it has a 90% profit margin, is not going to make enough profit, after the media buying and labor, to make an attractive partnership — unless the advertising is at highest enough scale, which requires more ad dollars.

 In my experience, to rise above the noise in a competitive market in a reasonable amount of time, ongoing media buying is what’s going to make it happen more predictably.
 (And even so — it’s still not guaranteed!)